Aosanusi30/FIFA-2021-DATASET-CLEANING-/README.md

 :-----------------------:|:-----------------------:
  ![](beforeincheight.JPG) |  ![](Heightafter.JPG)

    - **_Weight:_** The weight column consists of two units kg and lbs.
 According to the data dictionary, we should convert weight to lbs.
-And this was done using the M Language and below is the code.
+And this was done using the M Language.

 Before   |   After
 :-----------------------:|:-----------------------: